Abhishek20182/Predicting-Diamond-Prices/README.md

 #### Step 3 - The Recommendation:
 - What bid do you recommend for the jewelry company?
 Please explain how you arrived at that number.

+### Results: <a name="results"></a>
+All the results(including graphs) are in the <a href="https://github.com/Abhishek20182/Predicting-Diamond-Prices/blob/main/Project%201%20.pdf">Project 1.pdf</a> File.

+## Licensing, Authors, Acknowledgements<a name="licensing"></a>
+Must give credit to Udacity to providing this data.
+You can find the Licensing for the data and other descriptive information at Udacity Page.